d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 It can be difficult to compare the complexity among members of substantially different model classes
-(say a decision tree versus a neural network).
+(say a decision tree vs. a neural network).
 For now, a simple rule of thumb is quite useful:
 A model that can readily explain arbitrary facts is what statisticians view as complex,